-Property rent is payable by station operators to Network Rail for the stations that it owns, under the terms of their station lease, and not regulated by ORR.
+Property rent is payable by station operators to Network Rail for the stations that they own, under the terms of their station lease; the station lease is not regulated by ORR.
 However, as it forms part of Other Single Till Income, ORR reviews our assumed property rental income as part of the Periodic Review.